FlandiaYingman/Project-Euclid/README.md

 # Project-Euclid

-A Project that solves Rubik's Cubes
+A Project that solves Rubik's Cubes.
+It is still developing...